 Can non-residents buy commercial property in Gibraltar?

 Yes.
 There are no restrictions on foreign ownership of commercial property in Gibraltar.
-However, you will need a local solicitor for the conveyancing process, and stamp duty applies to the purchase.
+You will need a local solicitor for the conveyancing process, and stamp duty applies to the purchase price.

 What stamp duty applies to commercial property purchases?

-Stamp duty on commercial property in Gibraltar varies based on purchase price.
-Rates are progressive and should be confirmed with a local solicitor at the time of purchase, as they can change.
+Stamp duty on commercial property in Gibraltar is progressive.
+Rates for commercial transactions should be confirmed with a local solicitor at the time of purchase, as the applicable thresholds can change.
+The Stamp Duties Amendment Act 2024 (in force 23 December 2024) updated certain thresholds; verify with a qualified professional whether those changes apply to your specific transaction type.

 How long do commercial leases typically run?

-Commercial leases in Gibraltar commonly run for 3 to 10 years, with break clauses sometimes included.
+Commercial leases in Gibraltar commonly run for 3 to 10 years, with break clauses sometimes negotiated in.
 Longer leases are standard for larger spaces and corporate tenants.

 What about industrial or warehouse space?

 Industrial space in Gibraltar is extremely limited.
-The small land area means there is little room for warehousing or manufacturing.
-Some storage and light industrial units exist, but options are few and demand is steady.
+The compact land area leaves little room for warehousing or manufacturing.
+Some storage and light industrial units do exist, but options are few and demand is steady.
+Speak to a local commercial agent for current availability.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.